-Wedged between Madrid and Barcelona is a city of an artistic legacy often overlooked.
+Wedged between Madrid and Barcelona is a city with an artistic legacy often overlooked.
 Here are all the things to do in Zaragoza city – the capital of mighty Aragon.

 Zaragoza melds modern-day gritty and urban revival with its ancient and opulent architectural design heritage.
-The entire city is a showcase of its historical linage of art and expression.
-And when travellers bypass the chance of visiting Zaragoza on their journey between Madrid and Barcelona, they miss out on one of Spain’s most artistic and underrated cities.
+The entire city is a showcase of its historical lineage of art and expression.
+And when travellers bypass the chance to visit Zaragoza on their journey between Madrid and Barcelona, they miss out on one of Spain’s most artistic and underrated cities.